necolas/idiomatic-css/README.md

 Tip: configure your editor to "show invisibles".
 This will allow you to eliminate end of line whitespace, eliminate unintended blank line whitespace, and avoid polluting commits.

+Tip: use an [EditorConfig](http://editorconfig.org/) file (or equivalent) to help maintain the basic whitespace conventions that have been agreed for your code-base.

 <a name="comments"></a>